Judith Esser-Mittag: Later developments

 After the invention of this new tampon, the product was mass-produced throughout the mid-20th century with the help of the Carl Hahn Company in Germany.
 This company, as well as the idea for the digital o.b. tampon, was later sold and eventually bought by Johnson & Johnson in 1974.
 In 1984, an advertisement for o.b. tampons aired on American television with the inventor Esser-Mittag.
 The o.b. tampon was marketed with a large emphasis on its comfort and lack of an applicator.
 It was reasoned that the o.b. tampon was a smarter alternative to tampons with applicators.
 The o.b. tampon now comes in three sizes and three absorbencies.
 The o.b. brand continues to retain a board-certified gynecologist and research team to pursue Esser-Mittag's vision for innovative options for women.
 The o.b. tampons is still widely used today and has changed the lives of many women and young girls.
-They are no longer limited by period products and can move in anyway they like, on and off their period.
+They are no longer limited by period products and can move in any way they like, on and off their period.

 By creating a tampon without an applicator, Esser-Mittag also created a more environmentally friendly product.
 This completely revolutionized the concept of the tampon and was one of the leading factors in the o.b. tampons success.